Pose Priors from Language Models: Guiding Pose Optimization with an LMM

 \subsection{Constrained pose optimization}

-Drawing from previous optimization-based approaches~\cite{muller2023generative, bogo2016keep, pavlakos2019expressive}, we employ several additional losses in the optimization.
+Drawing from previous optimization-based approaches~\citep{muller2023generative, bogo2016keep, pavlakos2019expressive}, we employ several additional losses in the optimization.
 We then minimize the joint loss to obtain a refined subset of the body model parameters $\boldsymbol{X}' = [\boldsymbol{\theta}', \boldsymbol{\beta}'$, $\boldsymbol{t}']$:

 Following \cite{muller2023generative}, we divide the optimization into two stages.
 In the first stage, we optimize all three parameters.
 In the second stage, we optimize only $\boldsymbol{\theta}$ and $\boldsymbol{t}$, keeping the shape $\boldsymbol{\beta}$ fixed.
-Here, we detail all of the remaining losses used in the optimization.
+We detail the remaining losses below.

 \para{Pose and shape priors.} We compute a loss $\mathcal{L}_{\text{GMM}}$ based on the Gaussian Mixture pose prior of \cite{bogo2016keep} and a shape loss $\mathcal{L}_{\beta} = \norm{\boldsymbol{\beta}}^2_2$, which penalizes extreme deviations from the body model's mean shape.